 - Take ProCentra® exactly as prescribed.
 Your doctor may adjust the dose until it is right for you or your child.

 - ProCentra® is usually taken two to three times a day.
 The first dose is usually taken in the morning.
 One or two more doses may be taken during the day, 4 to 6 hours apart.

 - From time to time, your doctor may stop ProCentra® treatment for a while to check ADHD symptoms.

 - Your doctor may do regular checks of the blood, heart, and blood pressure while taking ProCentra®.
 Children should have their height and weight checked often while taking ProCentra®.
 Treatment with ProCentra® may be stopped if a problem is found during these check-ups.

-- If you or your child takes too much ProCentra® or overdoses, call your doctor or poison control center right away, or get emergency treatment.
+- If you or your child take too much ProCentra® or overdoses, call your doctor or poison control center right away, or get emergency treatment.